juliandavidmr/me/content/blog/text2locale/index.md

 ---
 title: Text2locale
-date: "2020-09-12"
+date: "2020-10-12"
-description: Una herramienta para extraccion
+description: Extract all the texts of any project with HTML files and generate a KV (Key-Value) file.
 ---

 Extract all the texts of any project with HTML files and generate a KV (Key-Value) file,